Jim Clyburn saved Biden’s candidacy — and now has the president’s ear on Supreme Court picks

 James Clyburn left the fish fry around midnight and sat at his wife’s bedside as she underwent a special type of dialysis and gave her details of the night.

-“I said to her, I see that we might have a tough time this year, being that over 20 people were running, and several of them are good friends of ours,” he recalls telling his wife.
-“Her reply to me was I don’t care how many people that run it and how many friends we have in this group.
-If we want to win — in fact, I think she used the words ‘defeat Trump’ — we’ve got to nominate Joe Biden.”
+“I said to her, I see that we might have a tough time this year, being that over 20 people were running, and several of them are good friends of ours,” he recalls telling his wife, who responded that she didn’t care how many people were running or how many of them were friends.
+“Her reply to me was … if we want to win — in fact, I think she used the words ‘defeat Trump’ — we’ve got to nominate Joe Biden.”

 Emily Clyburn died a few months later, in September 2019.
 A few months after that, her husband endorsed Biden and called him “my good friend, my late wife’s great friend.”